JaafarBK02/whipify-progress/README.md

 ---

-> “Started from frustration, built with curiosity — Whipify aims to make car repair more transparent and stress-free.”
+> “Started from frustration, built with curiosity, Whipify aims to make car repair more transparent and stress-free.”